 Is your basement dark and dreary?
-Basement walls aren’t always the most welcoming environment, and can easily contribute to an unwelcoming aesthetic (especially if the rest of your design is similarly lackluster).
-Depending on the existing conditions of your space, you could be facing a drab and boring background that interrupts the flow of your personal style.
+Basement walls aren’t always the most welcoming, and can easily contribute to an uninviting aesthetic (especially if the rest of your basement design is similarly lackluster).
+Depending on the existing conditions of your space, you could face a drab and boring background that interrupts the flow of your personal style.
 And when it comes to sprucing up this area of the home, many homeowners struggle to know how to paint a basement wall while also keeping the sub-level mold-free.

 Perhaps you’ve considered basement paint ideas to spruce up your space.
 However, painting your basement walls is not the same as traditionally painting your interiors.
 With the potential for mold and mildew, there are more risks involved in painting walls in the basement when it comes to the health and well-being of your home.
 Additionally, the process can be much more arduous.

 In this article, we’ll discuss how to paint a basement wall, breaking down the important factors to keep in mind and how to go about it in a safe way for you and your family.

 Knowing how to paint a basement wall rests in understanding the risks.
 Below are some of the unique challenges basements present that you need to be aware of before you begin painting.

 Most basements are not made with drywall.
 However, if you happen to have a finished basement or a space with drywall present, then painting your basement will be much less complicated than those without.